meffie/virt-lab/README.md

 * `qemu-img`
 * `libvirt-client`

-The `kvm-install-vm` tool will need to be downloaded from github.com.
+Download the [`kvm-install-vm`][1] from github.com.
 Distribution packages are not available at this time.

 ### Setup playbook